vk-candpython/windows-resilience-research/README.md

 1. Generate deterministic offset from variable name + GUID hash
 2. Try to write 16 bytes of random data
 3. Fallback: try to delete the variable (`None` value)

+**What it destroys:** Corrupts individual UEFI variables via the Windows SetFirmwareEnvironmentVariableW API — overwrites with random data, or deletes entirely if write fails.
+Destroys boot entries, Secure Boot configuration, and console mappings.

 </details>